PETIMOT: A Novel Framework for Inferring Protein Motions from Sparse Data Using SE(3)-Equivariant Graph Neural Networks: Methods details

 \paragraph{Problem formulation ablation.} We analyzed different combinations of our loss terms (compared to our default balanced weights of LS + SS): \begin{itemize} \item Least Square loss (LS): Using only the LS loss (weight 1.0). \item Squared Sinus loss (SS): Using only the SS loss (weight 1.0). \item Independent Subspaces (IS): Using only the IS loss (weight 1.0). \end{itemize}

-Figure \ref{fig:extraPerf2} compares three individual losses with the default option.
-The IS problem formulation underperforms on all the metrics.
+Figures \ref{fig:extraPerfLosses} and \ref{fig:extraPerf2} compare three individual losses with the default option.
+The IS problem formulation underperforms on all the metrics but the Global SS error.
 The default LS + SS formulation performs slightly better than those with individual loss components.

 \paragraph{Graph connectivity ablation.} We investigated different approaches to constructing the protein graph: \begin{itemize} \item Nearest neighbor-only: Using 15 nearest neighbors (sorted according to the corresponding C$\alpha$-C$\alpha$ distances) without random edges. \item Random connections-only: Using 15 random edges without nearest neighbors.
 This set is updated between every layer at each epoch. \item Static connectivity: Using a fixed set of random neighbors between the layers.
 This set is updated at each epoch. \end{itemize} Figure \ref{fig:abl:graph} shows the ablation results.
 We can see that the nearest neighbor-only setup underperforms on all the metrics.
 Among other options, the random connectivity-only option gets lower results at higher metrics values.
 The default option performs on par with the static connectivity, showing slightly better results on the optimal assignment magnitude error metrics.